reconbug/dotfiles-3/README.md

 ```shell
 bash ./Projects/Personal/dotfiles/scripts/one-dark.sh
 ```
+*   Open the Terminal app preferences through `Edit -> preferences` and navigate to the `Profiles` tab.
+From the `Profile used when launching a new terminal` drop-down, select the `One Dark` profile.
+*   Close and re-open your Terminal app to see the new theme!

 ## ZSH on Bash on Windows Setup
 **Tested on Windows 10 Insider Preview Version 1703 - Build 15063.11**